rust-lang/book/src/ch17-05-traits-for-async.md

 ```

 The `Stream` trait defines an associated type `Item` for the type of the items
 produced by the stream.
-This is like `Iterator`: there may be zero to many of
+This is similar to `Iterator`: there may be zero to
-these, and unlike `Future`, where there is always a single `Output` (even if
+many of these, and unlike `Future`, where there is always a single `Output`
-it’s the unit type `()`).
+(even if it’s the unit type `()`).

 `Stream` also defines a method to get those items.
 We call it `poll_next`, to
-make it clear that it polls like `Future::poll` and produces a sequence of items
+make it clear that it polls in the same way `Future::poll` does and produces a
+sequence of items in the same way `Iterator::next` does.
+Its return type
-like `Iterator::next`.
-Its return type combines `Poll` with `Option`.
-The outer
+combines `Poll` with `Option`.
+The outer type is `Poll`, because it has to be
-type is `Poll`, because it has to be checked for readiness, just like a future.
+checked for readiness, just as a future does.
+The inner type is `Option`,
-The inner type is `Option`, because it needs to signal whether there are more
-messages, just like an iterator.
+because it needs to signal whether there are more messages, just as an iterator
+does.

 Something very similar to this will likely end up standardized as part of Rust’s
 standard library.
 In the meantime, it’s part of the toolkit of most runtimes,